-Round Valley is a small regional park on the outskirts of Brentwood.
-The park is near the edge of the Diablo Range and its wooded hills contrast with the starkly treeless flatlands of the nearby Central Valley.
-Somewhat unexpectedly, the dry environment here at the eastern edge of the mountains has produced some exceptionally attractive oak groves.
+This very scenic regional park sits at the edge of the Diablo Range just outside Brentwood.
+Somewhat unexpectedly, the dry environment here at the eastern edge of the mountains has produced some exceptionally attractive blue oak groves.
 The patchy hillside groves are unusually open, with small, widely-spaced oaks on a lawn-like grassland with little or no understory.

 The Hardy Canyon Loop starts out in one of these groves and climbs to an open, high grassland with nice views of Round Valley.
 It’s the longest and most scenic singletrack trail in the region, which makes it a real treat; most regional park trails are dirt roads, which usually aren’t as enjoyable as singletrack.

 Another possible route in the preserve is the flat Murphy Meadow loop, which circles around Round Valley itself.
 Although this loop is quite scenic in the spring when the grass is green, it gets much fewer visitors since the flat dirt roads aren’t quite as interesting as the Hardy Canyon loop.

 The park also has a group camp for groups of 9–25 campers, under some blue oaks in an isolated little glen.
 The camp has a pit toilet and some picnic benches in a fenced-in area to keep it free of cow manure.
 You're allowed to drive two cars to the site once per stay.
 The camp is fairly popular and is booked up most weekends.